 Insurance companies spend millions of dollars each year investigating and prosecuting individuals who make fake injury claims.
 Insurance companies will often take the time to fully examine all evidence in a car accident claim to ensure a plaintiff is not claiming false injuries.

-“Claims adjusters rarely, if ever, take a plaintiff’s word for their injury,” notes Sacramento car accident attorney S. David Rosenthal, “This is one reason why a car accident attorney is useful in the claims process – they ensure your evidence is sound and easy to interpret.”
+“Claims adjusters rarely, if ever, take a plaintiff’s word for their injury,” notes car accident attorney S. David Rosenthal, “This is one reason why a car accident attorney is useful in the claims process – they ensure your evidence is sound and easy to interpret.”

 Cooperation of the Insurance Company

 Insurance companies will often take significant time to respond to claims, conduct investigations and communicate with claimants.
 Their current workload may also play a factor in response times.
 Depending on your state, the insurance company may have a strict deadline on when they must acknowledge a claim and approve or deny a claim.

 If a settlement is reached between the accident victim and the insurance company, most insurance companies will pay the claim within 30 days, although this may not always be the case.

 If the insurance company and car accident victim do not reach a settlement agreement, the victim may take his or her case to court.
 Court proceedings will add an additional few weeks or months to the timeline of resolving your case.
 The courts will select a court date, which is often not immediate, for your case to be heard.
 Once the court has established a ruling on your case, it may be another few weeks to receive your payment.